|

 But I admit that she looks better than I have ever seen her."

-He began to examine his horses bridle, intently.
-"Maybe
+He examined his horses bridle, intently.
+"Maybe it

-it is worth taking a risk, following your heart, to have the chance
+is worth taking a risk and following your heart to have the chance

-of that sort of happiness, however brief it might be
+of that sort of happiness, however brief it may be..."
+His

-And his eyes wandered to his own wife before he added, softly,
+eyes wandered to his own wife before he added, softly, "Make

-Then he slapped the elf on the back and swung himself up into
+He slapped the elf on the back and swung himself up into the

-the saddle.
-"I will see you in Minas Tirith, a month hence,
+saddle.
+"I will see you in Minas Tirith, a month hence, my

 who was saying goodbye to the King and Queen of Gondor and the